vecarope/ejemploReact/README.md

 - Definine database diagrams and business rules
 - Define Frontend & Backend architecture
-- Encryption of passwords with Bcript
+- Encryption of passwords with Bcrypt
 - User authentication with JWT.
 - Create API
 - Design propose using Figma